 Loan options are more limited when borrowers have bad credit.
 However, many payday lenders may still consider bad credit borrowers.
 Bad credit payday lenders will determine whether their customers can repay the loan on a case-by-case basis, based on their proof of income (either through employment or Centrelink payments).
 While payday lenders may still lend money to people with negative marks on their credit records, prospective borrowers ought to be wary of lenders that claim not to check credit files at all.
 It is a requirement that all responsible lenders check credit scores as part of the process of determining whether their customers will be able to repay their loans.

-There are more options available to you if you have good credit.
-If you need the money urgently, you can check if your bank offers same day personal loans to existing customers.
-If it doesn’t, overdrafts can usually be set up with your transaction account within a day, giving you access to a line of credit.
-While you have the option of applying for a conventional personal loan, this will usually be available for an amount in upwards of $5,000.
+There are more options available to borrowers if they have good credit.
+Borrowers who need money urgently can ask if their bank offers same-day personal loans to existing customers.
+If this isn't something their bank offers, overdrafts can usually be set up with their transaction account within a day, giving them access to a line of credit.
+While they have the option of applying for a conventional personal loan, this will usually only be available for an amount upwards of $5,000.

-If you’re eligible for a low or no interest loan
+If you are eligible for a low or no interest loan

 Low and no interest loans are essentially community financial assistance programs aimed at those receiving Centrelink payments or on lower incomes.
-To be eligible you need to:
+Eligible applicants must:

 - Have a health care card or pension card

-- Have resided in your current premises for more than three months
+- Have resided in your current premises for more than 3 months

 - Show a willingness and capacity to repay